TYLPHE/hb-capstone/README.md

 I also learned how to use React Router's `useNavigate()` hook to redirect users to different pages after log in and registration.

 React Router's redirect is really cool becasue w can use the `useLocation()` hook to send data to a different component.
-In my case, once the user creates an account, they are redirected to the login page with a reminder of their account name to log in.
+In my case, once the user creates an account, they are redirected to the sign-in page with a reminder of their account name to log in.

 ### 5/15
 I did a lot today.
 First, I created a user library where users can see their own games.
 Then I created a game details page where users can see details about any game.
 From the game details, I added functionality where users can add the game to their library.